-Definitely not the highest but it has one of the best location and toilets.
+Definitely not the highest but it has one of the best locations and toilets.

-That’s the only rooftop I've seen that have toilets with a huge window that allow you to see all around you.
+That’s the only rooftop I've seen that has toilets with a huge window that allows you to see all around you.

-As a guy it’s pretty amazing because you can pee facing the city at the urinal.
+As a guy, it’s pretty amazing to have the opportunity to pee while you face the city at the urinal.
 That alone is worth going there.

 More seriously, this is a great spot to get the party going.